Why Did I Get ISS? Unpacking School Discipline Rules

 Need Help with School Discipline Laws?

 When your child gets in trouble at school, it’s natural to feel frustrated or overwhelmed, especially if they received unfair treatment.
 But keeping a calm and level head is the best way to advocate for your child.
-At the Hager Law Firm, we specialize in protecting a child’s rights, especially when it comes to school discipline laws.
+At Hager Law, we specialize in protecting a child’s rights, especially when it comes to school discipline laws.
 Call us today at (903) 466-0001 to set up a consultation about your child’s case.